YinHK-gameDev/unity-learn/lighting/shadows.md

  beyond the Shadow Distance, using either Light Probes or a shadow mask Texture.
 You can configure how Unity renders shadows beyond the Shadow Distance.

+### Shadow cascades
+Shadow Cascades help solve a problem called perspective aliasing, where real-time shadows from Directional Lights appear pixelated when they are near the Camera.

+> **Shadow Cascades** only work with **Directional Lights**.